 The following off-campus agencies also employ individuals available to assist members of the University community with issues relating to Sexual Assault, Dating Violence, Domestic Violence, or Stalking in confidence.
-Disclosures to these entities will not trigger the University's investigation into an incident.
+Disclosures to these entities will not trigger a report to the University or an investigation into an incident.
 Please note that limitations of confidentiality may exist for individuals under the age of 18.

-• National Sexual Assault Telephone Hotline: 800-656-HOPE (4673)

-• State of Illinois Domestic Violence Hotline: 877-863-6338

-• Pillars 24-hour hotlines:
+- National Sexual Assault Telephone Hotline: 800-656-HOPE (4673) - State of Illinois Domestic Violence Hotline: 877-863-6338 - Pillars 24-hour hotlines: